trade-tariff/trade-tariff-api-docs/source/fpo/terms-and-conditions.html.md

 HMRC will limit the rate of requests made to the API service to ensure full functionality is maintained.
 We reserve the right to monitor usage of the service and to amend rate plans where necessary.

 ## Service Incidents
-For issues with the service, the HMRC Trade Tariff Technical Support team can be contacted between the hours of 09:00 and 17:00 Monday to Friday (excluding bank holidays) by e-mailing [hmrc-trade-tariff-support-g@digital.hmrc.gov.uk](mailto:hmrc-trade-tariff-support-g@digital.hmrc.gov.uk)
+For issues with the service, the HMRC Trade Tariff Technical Support team can be contacted between the hours of 09:00 and 17:00 Monday to Friday (excluding English bank holidays) by e-mailing [hmrc-trade-tariff-support-g@digital.hmrc.gov.uk](mailto:hmrc-trade-tariff-support-g@digital.hmrc.gov.uk)

 ## Disclaimer
 HMRC does not accept liability for loss or damage incurred by users of this service, whether direct, indirect or consequential, whether caused by tort, breach of contract or otherwise, in connection with our service, its use, the inability to use, or results of the use of our service, any websites linked to it and any materials posted on it.